Guides

 Creating custom Handlers

-Since Handler is an interface, you can also create custom handlers for formatting the logs differently, or writing them to some other destination.
-Its signature is as follows:
+Since Handler is an interface, it's possible to create custom handlers for formatting the logs differently or writing them to other destinations.

 type Handler interface {